 Mr. Pierre Lapaque is a French "Commissaire divisionnaire" of Police (e.g.: Assistant Commissioner) who joined the force in 1982 and worked until the end of 1998 in Regional Crime Squads.
 Most of his career was spent in the south of France (Marseille, Ajaccio and Nice) as head of the Fraud Squads where he was in charge of numerous inquiries, among others, regarding the Italian and Russian Mafias and their connection with money laundering offences.
 In his posts, he also worked with most of the Police and Customs Agencies around the world.

-At the beginning of 1999 he was seconded by the Government of France to the Caribbean Financial Action Task Force (CFATF), Trinidad & Tobago based Organization, where he was the Deputy Director for more than 3 years.
+At the beginning of 1999 he was seconded by the Government of France to the Caribbean Financial Action Task Force (CFATF), a Trinidad & Tobago-based Organization, where he was the Deputy Director for more than three years.

 In September 2002, he joined the Organization of American States (CICAD), Washington DC based Organization, where he was Senior Anti-Money Laundering Advisor until August 2005.
 In this Position he dealt, at the hemispheric level, with all Law Enforcement issues within the Anti Money Laundering Unit of the Inter-American Commission against Drug Abuse.